imgeng/imageengine-gatsby/README.md

 With that in place `Gatsby` will create Graphql Nodes for your Contentful elements.
 When an element is of the type `ContentfulAsset` we'll create a child node of `ImageEngineAsset` under it, that you can access through graphql.

-You need to have an `ImageEngine Engine` pointing to `Contentful`'s CDN and use that address as your `ie_distribution`.
+You need to have an ImageEngine delivery address using `Contentful`'s CDN as origin and use that address as your `ie_delivery_address`.

 #### Sanity.IO